-In FY03/21, the Family Pharmacy Support Service utilizing the official LINE account launched from March 15, 2021 and the number of registered friends grew from 10,000 on April 2 to over 30,000 as of May 6.
-As of end-March 2021, 36 pharmacies had adopted the service, expanding to 168 pharmacies by end-April.
-According to the company, the number of prescriptions sent to pharmacies that have adopted the service more than double that of those that have not.
+The Family Pharmacy Support Service utilizing the official LINE account launched from March 15, 2021.
+In FY03/22, the number of registered friends (users) exceeded 310,000; meanwhile, 1,643 pharmacies placed orders and 911 already adopted the service.
+For dispensing pharmacies, the service offers functions such as centralized management of medication (which could lead to additional medical fee points), medication follow-ups, and online medication guidance, all available on the LINE app.
+According to the company, the number of prescriptions sent to pharmacies that have adopted the service more than doubled that of those that have not.
 Safe management of personal information is a high priority, so proactive measures being taken include no need to fill out personal information on the LINE Talk screen, making service available on external website apps, and utilizing highly secure domestic servers.
+The company is encouraging its network members to adopt the service, and plans to establish the system as a standard service of its network at an early stage.

-LINE is a messaging application developed and operated by LINE Inc (unlisted).
+LINE is a messaging application developed and operated by LINE Corporation (unlisted).
 The LINE messaging application has achieved substantial market penetration in Asian countries such as Japan, Thailand, and Taiwan.